+- a Meaning and elements of process planning, controlling the plan and evaluating, decision making

-- b.
-Planning Importance, techniques, types, of-plan
+- b Planning Importance, techniques, types of plan

-- i.
-Controlling the plan in action
+- i Controlling the plan in action

-- ii.
-Phases energizing checking
+- i Phases energizing checking

-Factors in success of the control step
+- Factors in success of the control step

-Suitability
+- Suitability

-Promptness
+- Promptness

-New decisions
+- New decisions

-Flexibility
+- Flexibility

-iii.
+- iii.
 Supervisions of delegated plan

-Types of supervision - direction and guidance
+- Types of supervision direction and guidance

-Analysis of supervision
+- Analysis of supervision

-iv.
-Evaluation - Importance, relationship to goals
+- iv.
+Evaluation Importance, relationship to goals

-Types-informal and formal, overall and detailed
+- Types-Informal and formal, overall and detailed

-Techniques, of self-evaluation
+- Techniques of self-evaluation

-Evaluation of the whole process of management
+- Evaluation of the whole process of management